-3.3.6 PROGRAMMING TECHNIQUES TO OPTIMIZE PERFORMANCE
+3.3.5 PROGRAMMING TECHNIQUES TO OPTIMIZE PERFORMANCE

-3.3.6.1 PROGRAMMING VOLTAGE/CURRENT LIMIT AND CURRENT/VOLTAGE LIMIT
+3.3.5.1 PROGRAMMING VOLTAGE/CURRENT LIMIT AND CURRENT/VOLTAGE LIMIT

 Kepco's auto-crossover digital supplies can operate in either voltage mode with current limit, or current mode with voltage limit.
 The operating mode is determined by the voltage and current commands received, as well as the load.
-Each time voltage and current commands are received, the unit must evaluate the commands and the load conditions to determine the proper operating mode.
-Reducing the number of times this evaluation must be made is desirable because Kepco's digital auto-crossover supplies employ two separate feedback loops.
-Each time there is a potential mode change, there is always an uncontrolled period of a few milliseconds while the two feedback loops compete for control of the output.
-By changing only the active parameter (e.g., voltage for voltage mode), there is no doubt as to what the operating mode will be, so the unit is never uncontrolled, response is quick and no transients are possible.
+Each time voltage and current commands are received, the unit enters the mode of operation, constant voltage (CV) or constant current (CC) determined by the power supply settings and load value.
+Reducing the number of times that the unit changes mode from CV to CC or from CC to CV is desirable because Kepco's digital auto-crossover supplies employ two separate feedback loops.
+Each time there is a potential mode change, there is always an uncontrolled period of time while the two feedback loops compete for control of the output.
+By changing only the active parameter (e.g., voltage for voltage mode) and leaving the inactive parameter (e.g., current in this case) set to a value higher than the maximum imposed by the load, the response is quick and no transients are possible.
 Recommended programming techniques are:

-- Minimize programmed mode (voltage or current) changes.
+- 1. Minimize programmed mode (voltage or current) changes.
 Unless absolutely required by the test parameters, allow the power supply to automatically switch modes as determined by the load.
-This will improve response time and reduce undesirable transients.
-For those power supplies that employ relays (Kepco's MBT with "R" option, MAT and MST) this will also increase the life of the relay. - 2.
-Once the mode (voltage or current) is programmed, program the active parameter to zero and the complementary limit parameter to the maximum anticipated for application.
+This will improve response time and reduce undesirable transients. - 2.
+For MAT/MBT units only, once the mode (voltage or current) is chosen and programmed, program the active parameter to zero and the complementary limit parameter to the maximum anticipated for the application.
 Then program only the active parameter.
-The active parameter is the parameter that controls the output, e.g., voltage controls the output in voltage mode.

-3. Never program both the active and complementary limit parameter to zero.
+The active parameter is the parameter that controls the output, e.g., voltage controls the output in voltage mode. - 3.
+Never program both the active and complementary limit parameters to zero.
 This can result in long response times.
-Set the active parameter to zero and the complementary limit parameter to a minimum, e.g., 10% of maximum, to ensure that the active mode is defined.
+With this in mind, avoid using RST unless absolutely necessary (e.g., at the end of a program, or for an emergency).
+Set the active parameter to zero and the complementary limit parameter to minimum, e.g., 1% of maximum, to ensure that the active mode is defined. - 4.
+For units with relays (e.g., MAT/MBT/MST) avoid sending OUTP ON and OUTP OFF unnecessarily to reduce wear and tear and extend the life of the relays.

-3.3.6.2 MAKING SURE THE PREVIOUS COMMAND IS COMPLETE
+3.3.5.2 MAKING SURE THE PREVIOUS COMMAND IS COMPLETE